LatorreDev/BashScripting/README.md

 ```

-* for autoupdateArch.sh
+* for ArchLinuxAdministration.sh

-You need to install yaourt
+You need to add aur repo and install yay

 edit pacman configuration file